TheodoreChuang/ethereum_playground/fcc-full-blockchain-solidity-course-js/L7-hardhat-fund-me/README.md

 - `PRIVATE_KEY`: The private key of your account (like from [metamask](https://metamask.io/)). **NOTE:** FOR DEVELOPMENT, PLEASE USE A KEY THAT DOESN'T HAVE ANY REAL FUNDS ASSOCIATED WITH IT.
   - You can [learn how to export it here](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key).
-- `GOERLI_RPC_URL`: This is url of the kovan testnet node you're working with.
+- `GOERLI_RPC_URL`: This is url of the goerli testnet node you're working with.
 You can get setup with one for free from [Alchemy](https://alchemy.com/?a=673c802981)

 2. Get testnet ETH